 - In 2014, CHAMP purchased for the Village specialized equipment for large-animal rescue and then trained Fire and Police personnel in how to use it.

-- CHAMP continues the tradition of the Annual Recreation Ride and held its 25th Annual Ride on May 27, 2017.
-In recent years, riders have ridden a two-hour ride from the Top Form Arena north along the Corrales Acequia to Romero Lane and then returned to the arena via the Sandoval Lateral, along the western edge of the Corrales Bosque Preserve.
+- CHAMP continued the tradition of the Annual Recreation Ride until the COVID-19 pandemic hit in 2020.
+We held the 25th Annual Ride on May 27, 2017.
+In its last years, riders rode a two-hour ride from the Top Form Arena north along the Corrales Acequia to Romero Lane and then returned to the arena via the Sandoval Lateral, along the western edge of the Corrales Bosque Preserve.